vercel/next.js/errors/failed-loading-swc.md

 #### Possible Ways to Fix It

+If you are working from an M1 mac and running a node version above 14.x (such as 16), trying to install dependencies may result in an `SWC` error.
+Try removing your `node_modules` and downgrading your node version to 14.x, then installing dependencies again.

-You might need to allow optional packages to be installed by your package manager (remove `--no-optional` flag) for the package to download correctly.
+Alternatively, you might need to allow optional packages to be installed by your package manager (remove `--no-optional` flag) for the package to download correctly.

 If SWC continues to fail to load you can opt-out by disabling `swcMinify` in your `next.config.js` or by adding a `.babelrc` to your project with the following content: